 The two vital organs in the human body with a constant biomagnetic polarity are the heart, with positive polarity, and the liver, with negative polarity.
 This applies to all people and animals I have tested.
-As we shall see in the section on hun and po in chapter 5, these two organs play their specific roles as hosts and are probably strongly influenced by the presence of the hun or po.
+As we shall see in the section on hun and po in chapter 5 of The Way of the Skeptic, these two organs play their specific roles as hosts and are probably strongly influenced by the presence of the hun or po.
 In passing, the region of the navel is neutral.

 Generally speaking, men have a positive charge emanating from the palm of their right hand and a negative one from the left.
 Men who were born prematurely or who are gay often have the inverse polarity, making the left palm the positive and the right, negative.

 Women, in contrast, have a positive charge emanating from the palm of their left hand; women born prematurely or who are lesbian may have inverse polarity, and almost invariably at menopause their polarity switches, the right hand becoming positive and the left negative.
 This last observation might explain the severe changes to women’s hormonal system, as experienced with flashes and other uncomfortable effects.
 It is not an instantaneous reversal but a gradual process, hence the inconvenience and discomfort of menopause lasting in some cases for several years.
 The condition of being right- or left-handed, even ambidextrous, seems to make little or no difference to the biomagnetic polarity of the palm of the hand.

 The images below shows the locations of general biomagnetic points in the human body as explained above.